 d- The cutting of the hair

-Abstaining from cutting one’s hair is a requirement during Hajj, this is to encourage the believers to concentrate on the spirituality of the occasion.
+Abstaining from cutting one's hair is a requirement during Hajj.
+The wisdom being to remove the distractions of vanity and to encourage the believers to concentrate on the spirituality of the occasion.

 2- The visit to the Kaaba and commemoration of God

-The customary visit of the Kaaba and prayers therein is an integral part of Hajj and is mentioned in the following verse that speaks of Hajj:
+The customary visit to the Kaaba and prayers therein are an integral part of Hajj, having been mentioned in the following verse that speaks of Hajj:

-"They shall complete their obligations, fulfil their vows and ‘Yattawafoo’ the ancient shrine" 22:29
+Then, they shall end their state of unkemptness, fulfil their vows and visit the Ancient House.
+22:29

 3- The Safa and Marwah and commemoration of God